Critics say FCC report overstates broadband availability

 U.S. Sen. Joe Manchin of West Virginia joined two dissenting FCC commissioners in criticizing the report released Wednesday.

-The commission’s two Democrats issued dissenting statements along with the report that said it was at odds with the reality of internet availability on the ground.
-Manchin offered a similar critique relating to West Virginia.
+The agency’s two Democratic commissioners issued dissenting statements along with the report that said it was at odds with the reality of internet availability on the ground.

+“This report deserves a failing grade,” Commissioner Jessica Rosenworcel wrote.
+“It concludes that broadband deployment is reasonable and timely throughout the United States.
+This will come as news to millions and millions of Americans who lack access to high-speed service at home.”

-The FCC’s data collection methods have been routinely labeled as flawed .
+The FCC’s data collection methods have been routinely labeled as flawed.
+The commission considers an entire area covered if a service provider reports that a single location on a census block has or could have fast internet speeds.

+Commissioner Geoffrey Starks wrote that the agency should change its data collection policies, pointing out that a draft version of the report was found to have overstated broadband connections in an area where about 62 million people live.

+“If you are 10 steps away from your goal and you move a step-and-a -half forward, you don’t have a victory party when your work isn’t done,” Starks said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.